sheilah-ndiema/Phase-2-Final-Project/README.md

 - Contains react components.
 - Uses React hooks'
 - Different menu categories can be added/removed dynamically i.e if a meal category is added, the category name will display automatically in the category buttons.
-  \*Use a json-server to create a RESTful API for the backend.
+- Uses json-server to create a RESTful API for the backend.

 ## Download and Setup